n7tr/Excalibur-Discord-Bot/README.md

 }
 </pre>
-/// All values are have string data type
+All values are have string data type

 # Code Structure
 All bot functions are in cogs folder
 <pre>
     main.go
+    overcharge.go
     auto.go
     .env
     avatar.webp